GoogleChrome/web.dev/src/site/content/en/blog/building-a-3d-game-menu-component/index.md

 ## Overview

-Video games often present users with a menu that is super different, animated and in 3D space.
+Video games often present users with a creative and unusual menu, animated and in 3D space.
 It's popular in new AR/VR games to make the menu appear to be floating in space.
 Today we'll be recreating the essentials of this effect but with the added flair of an adaptive color scheme and accommodations for users